Before we learn about protocol testing, let's understand:

 - Test Cases

 - Declare Variables

 - Create PDUs etc.

-TCCN can be integrated with types systems of other languages like ASN.1, XML , C/ C++ .
-TCCN3 core language exists in text format apart from other format like tabular, graphical and presentation.
+TCCN can be integrated with types of systems of other languages like ASN.1, XML, C/C++.
+TCCN3 core language exists in text format apart from other formats like tabular, graphical and presentation.